koepla/StarTracker/doc/concept.md

             SLEEP    => list of 1 byte integers for the stepper motors, can only be 0,1 or 2 WAKEUP   => list of 1 byte integers for stepper motors that need to be woken up, can only be 0,1 or 2
 ```

+### Random ideas

+Creating an step by step instruction on how to build and print StarTracker when you first start the program.